farrasdoko/WufWuf/README.md

 # WufWuf
-App to reduce abandoned dogs, for now its on Batam
+App to reduce abandoned dogs, for now its only Batam